Qarj/WebImblaze/MANUAL.md

 `-z` or `--no-colour`

-Specifies to not output ansi colour
+Specifies to not output ANSI colour

 `-n` or `--no-output`